darktjm/gamesup/README.md

   - Since setuid programs (like `nonet`) drop `LD_LIBRARY_PATH`, among other things, I preserve it if non-empty by prefixing the command with "`env LD_LIBRARY_PATH=`...".
+The same is done for LD_PRELOAD, which is also disabled immediately and then re-enabled for the game only.
+This avoids some (but not all) spurious errors or other issues with loading the preload into every command.

   - I save the game's main process ID in a known location, so that I can kill a game using killgame.
-This is bound to a global key in the window manager, but some games manage to override these, so maybe a lower-level hack will be necessary (e.g. outside of X entirely).
+This is bound to a global key using `actkbd`; see below.

   - I save the game's name, if requested, so that a global key config can be used to run a script to save the current game.
 I use this